-The College will designate an investigator from a pool of trained investigators to investigate of allegations of sexual assault, dating violence, domestic violence, or stalking involving students as the accused/respondent.
+The College will designate an investigator from a pool of trained investigators to investigate allegations of sexual assault, dating violence, domestic violence, or stalking involving students as the accused/respondent.
 Allegations against faculty or staff members, either by a student or another employee, will be investigated by the Title IX Coordinator (or designee) through the Title IX Grievance Process.

-The first step of an investigation is generally a preliminary interview with the reporting individual and the respondent.
+At a minimum, the investigation will include an interview with the complainant and respondent.
 Both parties will have equal opportunity to present relevant witnesses and information, and to obtain assistance from the advisor of their choice, at any stage in the investigative and/or student conduct process.
 The investigator will attempt to seek other relevant information as well.
 This may include, but is not limited to, interviewing any other individuals who may have information relevant to the situation, and the gathering of any available physical and/or medical evidence.
 Both the reporting and responding parties reserve the right to review any evidence contained in the case file.